 June 9, 2008 - Virginia Attorney General Gerald Poindexter announces that state trials for Vick and his three co-defendants will be delayed until the men finish serving their federal sentences, sometime in 2009.

-July 7, 2008 - His lawyers file for Chapter 11 bankruptcy in a Newport News, Virginia federal bankruptcy court on his behalf.
+July 7, 2008 - His lawyers file for Chapter 11 bankruptcy in court on his behalf.
 Chapter 11 will allow him to keep his assets and pay off his liabilities at a later date.
 Records show he has $10 million in assets and $18 million in liabilities.